John French, 1st Earl of Ypres: Advice to War Cabinet

-In July 1917, French asked to advise the War Cabinet, fully aware that this was breaking the monopoly of advice on which Robertson insisted.
-Lloyd George had French and Wilson to lunch in August, then on 11 October 1917, following the precedent of Asquith's War Council of August 1914, they were invited to the War Cabinet and invited to give their opinions (a note from Hankey asking French to submit his paper via the CIGS was apparently ignored).
+In July 1917, French asked to advise the War Cabinet, aware that this was breaking the monopoly of advice on which Robertson insisted.
+On 11 October 1917, French and Wilson were invited to the War Cabinet.
 French's paper criticised GHQ's inflated estimates of German casualties compared to War Office figures, pointed out that there was no firm evidence that German losses were commensurate with Allied, and that any further Western Front Offensive "has become more of a 'gamble' than anything else we have undertaken" and that any future plans and forecasts by Haig should be most carefully examined.
-He recommended the "Petain solution" (i.e. standing mainly on the defensive on the Western Front until the Americans arrived in force) and urged the creation of an Allied Supreme War Council.
-Wilson, who was more amenable to Western front offensives, made some handwritten amendments to French's paper as well as submitting one of his own.
+He recommended the "Pétain solution" (i.e. standing mainly on the defensive on the Western Front until the Americans arrived in force) and urged the creation of an Allied Supreme War Council.

-Hankey met French and Wilson on 24 October and urged them to reconsider, concerned that if Robertson resigned the Conservatives might bring down the government.
+Maurice Hankey met French and Wilson on 24 October and urged them to reconsider, concerned that if Robertson resigned the Conservatives might bring down the government.
 French refused, saying Haig was "always making the same mistake" and "we shall do no good until we break down the Haig-Robertson ring".
 Hankey thought that "there was envy, hatred and malice in the old boy's heart as he spoke".
 Haig regarded French's paper as "the outcome of a jealous and disappointed mind".